bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-08-19-ratatouille.md

 Producer Brad Lewis believes that Brad Bird was the perfect man to take on this mission of pushing the boundaries of animated comedy in the name of innovative storytelling – in part because of his Remy-like refusal to believe anything is impossible.
 ‘Brad Bird is as intense and passionate as Remy is in the film,’ Lewis muses.
 ‘I’ve never seen someone so locked into what’s going to make a story work creatively and emotionally.
 He’s got these skills of perception where he always hones right in on what’s going to make things a little more natural, or a little more funny or a little more true.
 And he’s a genius with physical comedy.’

 Bird ultimately hopes the film will take audiences on a journey that keeps them constantly off guard, yet rooting for Remy to achieve the seemingly impossible and save not only himself but his new friends at Gusteau’s Restaurant.
 Sums up Bird: ‘When you can get audiences to believe in something that might seem inherently unbelievable, that’s the real magic of movies.’

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **YOUR FRIEND, THE RAT**
 _Director:_ Jim Capobianco
 USA 2007
 11 mins

 **RATATOUILLE**
 _Director_: Brad Bird
 _Co-directed by_: Jan Pinkava
 ©: Disney Enterprises Inc., Pixar Talking Pictures
 _Production Company_: Pixar Animation Studios
 _Presented by_: Walt Disney Pictures
-_Executive Producers_: John Lasseter,
+_Executive Producers_: John Lasseter,  Andrew Stanton
-Andrew Stanton
 _Produced by_: Brad Lewis
 _Associate Producer_: Galyn Susman
 _Production Accountant_: Marc S. Greenberg